 We love potato recipes in this house, especially in fry form!
 From air fryer sweet potato fries to air fryer frozen french fries to chili cheese fries, everyone is happy when fries are part of dinner.

-These potato wedges are a type of French fry, but they are a lot simpler to make than some other fries are.
+These crispy air fryer potato wedges are a type of French fry, but they are a lot simpler to make than some other fries are.
 I love these easy potato wedges when we have burger night, but they are also great with any meal.

 Let’s discuss how to make this Air Fryer Potato Wedges recipe, as well as the ingredients that are needed.
 Please take note that below you will find discussion, expert tips, and answers to frequently asked questions about this recipe to help you recreate it in your kitchen.
 If you *just* want the recipe itself, scroll down.
 The full printable recipe itself, with exact measurements and instructions, is found at the bottom of this page.